-Tom Goddeeris serves as Deputy Director for Detroit Future City (DFC).
+Tom Goddeeris serves as Chief Operating Officer for Detroit Future City (DFC).
 In this role, Tom provides key leadership in strategic planning, management and connecting organization vision, values and programmatic priorities.
 Tom will continue to provide strategic direction to the Community and Economic Development priority of DFC.

 Tom joins DFC with nearly three decades of leadership in community development and engagement in the City of Detroit.